ermlikeyeah/ermlikeyeah.github.io/_posts/2020-11-25-my-guiding-principles-for-working.markdown

 * Create things for clients that will be wanted and will be loved.
 * Achieve through collaboration: with clients, with partners, together.

 Looking back at those original principles some were grounded, some aspirational, but all fine.
 Out of my head and down.
-They've changed a little over the years (defluffed them), but the core of them remains.
+They've changed a little over the years (defluffed them), but the core of them remains and there are times they helped me [make decisions](https://www.prolificnorth.co.uk/digital/featured/2014/03/simon-wilson-become-consultant-after-unexpected-departure-home).

 Seven years on I was mulling these over during the summer just gone.
 I had a feeling the last several years I have just trundled along.
 I don't think I have taken much satisfaction from the work I have done.
 I tried to be professional, turn up, do the work, but felt like an actor: I had turned up and performed the role.